vespina/sendgrid/README.md

 Small utility to send custom emails using [SendGrid](https://sendgrid.com/) platform.
 The SendGrid platform free plan allows you to send up to 100 emails every day, so its really helpfull for simple applications.
 To use the platform:

 1. Create a new account with free plan
-2. Creates a sender
+2. Create a sender
-3. Creates an API key
+3. Create an API key

 ### USAGE